 These code playgrounds are reviewed in no particular order.
 If you want to read my overall thoughts among them all, read the last section.

 Codepen has a liveview that is automatically updated when you type and allows for three major layouts.
 These layouts reload the page when you click them and you can save your code to your account but must buy the pro version to get any private projects.
 The pro version also enables a live view that automatically updates on different devices as you type, asset hosting which allows you to use your images and other files for your site, a collaborative mode which enables shared coding, unlimited embed themes, "professor mode" which enables a full-screen for presentations, private pens and multiple external resources you can link to.
-You can read the entire list of benefits here.
+View their site to read the entire list of benefits.

 CSS Deck shares many of the capabilities of the other code playgrounds, but offers a few more, while maintaining the low price of free.
 You can sign in with social media, including Github, as others have to offer.